 - Community: Think about how you can help another.
 Individual success requires community success.

 - Build the Future: Create a better world with digital technology, by focusing on things that matter to people.

 - Mutual Respect & Humility: Assume the best intentions of others.
 Strive to learn, understand and educate.
 Grow from feedback and honest self-reflection.

 - Engage Positively: Represent yourself and the institution professionally in NYC and beyond.

-All Cornell Tech students and other students taking Cornell Tech classes or classes on the Cornell Tech campus must abide by all University policies, including the following three Cornell University Codes:
+All Cornell University students, including Cornell Tech students, must abide by all University policies, including the following three Cornell University policies:

 - Cornell Code of Academic Integrity